Yagazie-davidson/Gameporte-assessment/README.md

-This Gameporte assesment using Next JS, Typescript, Chakra UI and Tailwind CSS for styling
+This Gameporte assessment using Next JS, Typescript, Chakra UI and Tailwind CSS for styling